 The Bachelor of Computing Science (BCS) OL degree consists of general and concentrated computing coursework.
-It is designed for those wishing to enter the field of computing science or to pursue graduate studies.
-The program concentrates on small- to medium-sized business environments.
+It is designed for those wishing to enter the field of computing science or those wishing to pursue graduate studies.
+The program will mainly concentrate on small to medium business environments.

 The BCS degree is designed for a wide range of candidates including (but not limited to):

 - Graduates of any (non-computing) undergraduate program in arts, business, education, engineering or science wishing to obtain a second degree in computing science